The Clark Sisters: Live...One Last Time and Grammy recognition (2007–2009)

-Lifetime movie and The Return (2018-present)
+Lifetime movie and The Return (2018–present)

 On November 11, 2018, it was reported that The Clark Sisters would have a television biopic, The Clark Sisters: First Ladies of Gospel.
 The film aired on Lifetime on April 11, 2020, and netted a viewership of 2.7 million, giving the network its highest rated original movie in four years.
-The film was executive produced by Queen Latifah, Missy Elliott, and Mary J. Blige, and starred Aunjanue Ellis as Dr. Mattie Moss Clark, Angela Birchett as Jacky Clark Chisholm, Raven Goodwin as Denise Clark Bradford, Christina Bell as Twinkie Clark, Sheléa Frazier as Dorinda Clark Cole, and Kierra Sheard as her mother, Karen Clark Sheard.
+The film was executive produced by Queen Latifah, Missy Elliott, and Mary J. Blige, and starred Aunjanue Ellis as Dr. Mattie Moss Clark, Angela Birchett as Jacky Clark Chisholm, Raven Goodwin as Denise Clark-Bradford, Christina Bell as Twinkie Clark, Sheléa Frazier as Dorinda Clark Cole, and Kierra Sheard as her mother, Karen Clark Sheard.
 The movie was directed by Christine Swanson, the story was by Camille Tucker, with a teleplay by Sylvia L. Jones and Camille Tucker.

 On October 18, 2019, the Clark Sisters debuted their new single "Victory" on Erica Campbell's radio show Get Up Erica.
 The single was later released on November 15, 2019, through Karew/Motown Gospel/Capitol CMG On March 13, 2020, the Clark Sisters released their seventeenth album, The Return.
 Their first release in over a decade, it featured production from J. Drew Sheard, II, Warryn Campell, Rodney Jerkins, Jermaine Dupri, Mano Hines, and Kurt Carr, with a special feature by Snoop Dogg on the track, "His Love".

+In September 2023, the Clark Sisters embarked on the Reunion Tour with Kirk Franklin, Tye Tribbett, Israel Houghton, and Tamela Mann.
+The tour spanned 29 shows across North America and ended in Dallas, Texas on November 24, 2023.

+In January 2024, it was announced that the Clark Sisters would be honored with the Grammy Lifetime Achievement Award.

+In June 2025, the Clark Sisters were selected for induction to the Gospel Music Hall of Fame in St. Louis, Missouri in September.
+In September, the group appeared on Mariah Carey's album, Here For It All (2025) on a track titled "Jesus I Do".

 Artistry

 "The Clark Sound"

 Since early in the group's development, Twinkie has been the chief songwriter, vocal arranger, and producer for the group.
 The Clark Sisters as a whole are renowned for their group style, dubbed as "the Clark Sound".
 They incorporate high and fast melismas, acrobatic trills and riffs, and deep, soulful growls or "squalls".
 While they have been praised for their precise harmonies, The Clark Sisters are also known for their individual, distinctive vocal styles, and while there is no single lead vocalist in the group, each sister has led a handful of songs over the years.

 The Clark Sisters have cited Aretha Franklin, who also grew up in Detroit, as a major musical influence.
-When Franklin died of pancreatic cancer in 2018, the Clark Sisters sang one of their signature songs, "Is My Living in Vain", at her service.
+When Franklin died of pancreatic cancer in 2018, the Clark Sisters sang one of their signature songs, "Is My Living in Vain", at her funeral service.